allanshajimanamel-zz/PantherBuddy-Revised/README.md

 # PantherBuddy
-This the implementation of my Advanced Software Engineering Project (Fall 2016) named "PantherBuddy" using : \n
+This the implementation of my Advanced Software Engineering Project (Fall 2016) named "PantherBuddy" using :
-a) JSF 2.1 \n
+a) JSF 2.1
-b) EJB 3.1 \n
+b) EJB 3.1
 c) JPA 2